-Fidelia pays homage to hi-fi audio systems of the past with a sleek, shiny interface that resembles an old school premium head unit.
-It looks pretty and will display track details, audio waveforms, stereo levels, and has four size options including a mini player.
+Fidelia pays homage to hi-fi audio systems of the past with a sleek, shiny interface resembling an old-school premium head unit.
+It looks pretty and displays track details, audio wave forms, and stereo levels.
+It also offers four size options, including a mini player.

-It takes that premium hi-fi theme one logical step further by offering powerful Audio Unit effects such as equalizers, compressors, and something called the CanOpener headphone modeler, which basically means your headphones will sound more like loudspeakers.
+Fidelia takes that premium hi-fi theme one logical step further by offering powerful Audio Unit effects such as equalizers, compressors, and something called the CanOpener headphone modeler, which basically makes your headphones sound more like loudspeakers.
 You can apply up to three of these effects to your music playback at a time.

-Fidelia will play all the usual file formats including MP3, AIFF, WAV, AAC, Apple Lossless, and also Ogg Vorbis and FLAC.
-It includes some extra goodies to round it out including a playlist window, music library that will import your iTunes library, and AirPlay support.
+Fidelia plays all the usual file formats, including MP3, AIFF, WAV, AAC, Apple Lossless, Ogg Vorbis, and FLAC.
+It includes some extra goodies to round it out, including a playlist window, music library that will import your iTunes library, and AirPlay support.

 VLC: The Simple, Jack-of-all-Trades Media Player